Pro Rata Vacation Sample Clauses

 Pro Rata Vacation.
 An employee shall be eligible for pro rata vacation if:

 Pro Rata Vacation.
-An employee who has worked and/or is credited with less than one thousand (1000) hours within the previous calendar year, who is laid off or leaves the employ of the Company for any reason, shall receive a pro rata vacation allowance based on the worked and credited hours, using such hours as the numerator and one thousand (1000) as the denominator as provided in the above schedules.
+An employee who has worked and/or is credited with a minimum of five hundred (500) hours but less than one thousand (1000) hours from his date of hire until January 1st, who is laid off or leaves the employ of the Company for any reason, shall receive a pro rata vacation allowance based on the worked and credited hours, using such hours as the numerator and one thousand (1000) as the denominator as provided in the above schedules.

 Pro Rata Vacation.
 Any employee who quits or is terminated for any reason after nine (9) months shall receive pro rata vacation pay.
 Vacation shall be paid at 1/52nd of the earnings from the previous year’s W2 form or forty (40) hours, whichever is greater.
 The employees shall not be required to work the weekend b before or after vacation unless they choose.
 The employee shall be totally responsible to make his option known to the company in writing prior to vacation.